The Difference Between 「ようだ」 and 「みたいだ」

 この表現、気持ちの変化を表してるみたいだね。

-For JLPT, writing tasks, or formal explanation, 「ようだ」 is often the safer choice.
+In JLPT, writing, or formal exercises, if you are unsure, 「ようだ」 is often the safer choice.

 For example: